langchain-ai/langgraph/docs/docs/concepts/streaming.md

 # Streaming

 LangGraph is built with first class support for streaming.
-There are several different ways to stream back results
+There are several different ways to stream back outputs from a graph run

-## `.stream` and `.astream`
+## Streaming graph outputs (`.stream` and `.astream`)

-`.stream` and `.astream` are sync and async methods for streaming back results.
+`.stream` and `.astream` are sync and async methods for streaming back outputs from a graph run.
 There are several different modes you can specify when calling these methods (e.g. `graph.stream(..., mode="...")):

 - [`"values"`](../how-tos/stream-values.ipynb): This streams the full value of the state after each step of the graph.